-The Service Concession grants MTRCL the right to operate the Corporation's existing railway lines (including the Kowloon Southern Link which was commissioned in August 2009 but excluding the Hong Kong Section of the Guangzhou-Shenzhen-Hong Kong Express Rail Link (the "XRL") which was commissioned in September 2018 and the Tuen Ma Line (the "TML") which was commissioned in February 2020 and June 2021 by two phases) and other rail-related businesses ("concession assets") for a period of 50 years (the "Concession Period").
+The Service Concession grants MTRCL the right to operate the Corporation's existing railway lines (including the Kowloon Southern Link which was commissioned in August 2009 but excluding the Hong Kong Section of the Guangzhou-Shenzhen-Hong Kong Express Rail Link ("the XRL") which was commissioned in September 2018 and the Shatin to Central Link ("the SCL") which was commissioned in February 2020, June 2021 and May 2022 by three phases) and other rail-related businesses ("concession assets") for a period of 50 years ("the Concession Period") under a service concession agreement ("the Service Concession Agreement").
 Under the Service Concession, MTRCL receives all revenues generated from the operation of the Corporation's rail network and other rail-related businesses.
 During the Concession Period, MTRCL is responsible for the daily operations and maintenance of the transport operations and will fund related capital expenditure, including the improvement and replacement of the Corporation's railway network assets.
 The Corporation does not have responsibility for any railway or bus operations during the Concession Period.